 Although Aceh has a long history of women leadership and the general positive attitude towards women social involvement, their experience in politics is not very encouraging.
 Since the 2009 elections of GAM leaders through their Partai Aceh to govern the province, women met a more conservative political environment.
 The controversy over a female camat described above reflects the recent spread of political conservatism.
 Even Irwandi, who supported the legitimacy of the female camat, is conservative on many other gender issues.
 The reason for his selection of the Head of the Women Empowerment Body mentioned above, the budget he assigned for gender concerns, and his views on certain cultural-religious practices such as polygamy are just a few examples of his conservatism.
 The current Governor Zaini Abdullah is not very different either.
-He is not known for supporting women's agenda and his silent attitude is overtaken by his more flamboyant Vice Governor famous for his love of women and enthusiasm for polygamous marriage.20 The latter is also known for his religious conservatism.
+He is not known for supporting women's agenda and his silent attitude is overtaken by his more flamboyant Vice Governor famous for his love of women and enthusiasm for polygamous marriage.
+The latter is also known for his religious conservatism.
 As one activist commented: "We cannot confirm his support for women since the issue of equality is the lowest of his agenda.
-Unfortunately, neither he nor the Governor has promoted a constructive policy for women after more than two years in the office."21 The local parliaments both at the provincial and district levels were then controlled by the Partai Aceh, whose many members were quite insensitive toward female issues.22 The current parliament selected in 2014 has reduced the Partai Aceh membership, yet the provincial government's gender concerns remain lower in priority.
-The Partai Aceh not only tolerates but promotes polygamy, and many of its leaders, including the current Vice Governor, are polygamous husbands.23 In fact, since their rise to power, polygamy has become a statement of status among political elites.
-Conservative political culture is also reflected in the policy and programs of the provincial government, and therefore "gender mainstreaming efforts are not moving anywhere."24 In short, the political culture and religious conservatism promoted by the Partai Aceh, and supported by certain religious establishment figures, have created a low intellectual and social atmosphere that is unhealthy for future women equity projects.25 the ways Islam is now being applied.
-Women do support the implementation of the sharī ah, as they clearly expressed during the Duek Pakat, because they believe strongly in the Islamic principles of justice and equity.
-"Sharī ah is about justice and the protection of the weak, but the version of the sharī ah being implemented in Aceh is about punishment and exposing the wrong doing of others."
-The problem with the Acehnese version of the sharī ah is that "everyone claims it is God's law while in reality it is the interpretation of God's law by the Ulama and politicians.
+Unfortunately, neither he nor the Governor has promoted a constructive policy for women after more than two years in the office."21 The local parliaments both at the provincial and district levels were then controlled by the Partai Aceh, whose many members were quite insensitive toward female issues.
+The current parliament selected in 2014 has reduced the Partai Aceh membership, yet the provincial government's gender concerns remain lower in priority.
+The Partai Aceh not only tolerates but promotes polygamy, and many of its leaders, including the current Vice Governor, are polygamous husbands.
+In fact, since their rise to power, polygamy has become a statement of status among political elites.
+Conservative political culture is also reflected in the policy and programs of the provincial government, and therefore "gender mainstreaming efforts are not moving anywhere."
+In short, the political culture and religious conservatism promoted by the Partai Aceh, and supported by certain religious establishment figures, have created a low intellectual and social atmosphere that is unhealthy for future women equity projects.

+In addition to parochial political conservatism, religious fanaticism is also on the rise in this province.
+While Aceh has always been a very devout Muslim region and the Acehnese are proud of their Islamic roots, many are quite concerned with the ways Islam is now being applied.
+Women do support the implementation of the sharī 'ah, as they clearly expressed during the Duek Pakat, because they believe strongly in the Islamic principles of justice and equity.
+"Sharī 'ah is about justice and the protection of the weak, but the version of the sharī 'ah being implemented in Aceh is about punishment and exposing the wrong doing of others."
+The problem with the Acehnese version of the sharī 'ah is that "everyone claims it is God's law while in reality it is the interpretation of God's law by the Ulama and politicians.
 Our inability to distinguish between human interpretations and divine injunctions is a serious matter."
-Another criticism regarding the application of sharī ah law has to do with the target of legal enforcement.
-The critics observe that the sharī ah has only punished women and the weak, while the politicians and the powerful have not been touched by it.
+Another criticism regarding the application of sharī 'ah law has to do with the target of legal enforcement.
+The critics observe that the sharī 'ah has only punished women and the weak, while the politicians and the powerful have not been touched by it.